These Better Than Box Mix Fudgy Brownies are thick and chewy, better than anything from the store, and not to mention incredibly delicious!

 What’s the best way to store homemade brownies?

-Homemade brownies will keep well at room temperature overnight or for up to a week in the refrigerator in a well-sealed container.
+Homemade brownies will keep well at room temperature overnight or for up to a week in a well-sealed container in the refrigerator.

 Better Than Box Mix Fudgy Brownies